Lamar Fisher

-Lamar P. Fisher is an American politician who is a former mayor of Pompano Beach, Florida, serving from March 2007 until November 2018.
-He is currently the Vice Mayor of Broward County.
+Lamar P. Fisher is an American politician who is a former Mayor of Pompano Beach, Florida, serving from March 2007 until November 2018.

-Fisher was elected mayor in 2007, running unopposed.
+Fisher was elected Mayor of Pompano Beach in 2007, running unopposed.
 In November 2018, Fisher was elected to the Broward County Commission.
 He was opposed in his election by Republican candidate Shari McCartney.

 Fisher is also the CEO and President of Fisher Auction Company.